wazuh/wazuh-documentation/source/user-manual/binaries/tools/agent-auth.rst

 ``-d``
 ------

-Execute agent-auth in debug mode.
-This option can be used multiple times to increase the verbosity of the debug messages.
+Run in debug mode.
+This option can be repeated to increase the verbosity of the debug messages.

 ``-g``
 ------

-Run as ``<group>``.
+Run as a group.

 .. topic:: Arguments